cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 case, maybe we’d be interested in interpolating our cell counts between our different time points.

-We’re going to use a handy function from the `akim` package to do all the hard work for us:
+We’re going to use a handy function from the `akima` package to do all the hard work for us:

 ``` r